-Play/Pause

-, the button has 3 states:

-- o indicates that the timeline is neither playing, nor paused: the playhead doesn't progress and if it moved manually, cues that it passes are not activated.
-If the button is clicked, the Timeline starts playing. - o indicates that the timeline is playing: the playhead progresses along the time track and triggers cues it passes.
-If the button is clicked, the timeline pauses. - o indicates that the timeline is paused: the playhead doesn't move and the timeline holds.
+- Play/Pause - , the button has 3 states: - Indicates that the timeline is neither playing, nor paused: the playhead doesn't progress and if it moved manually, cues that it passes are not activated.
+If the button is clicked, the Timeline starts playing. - U indicates that the timeline is playing: the playhead progresses along the time track and triggers cues it passes.
+If the button is clicked, the timeline pauses. - Indicates that the timeline is paused: the playhead doesn't move and the timeline holds.
 The master opacity of the output is set to the value set in the timeline settings (see below).
 If the button is clicked, the timeline resumes playback. - Stop: stops the timeline completely, places the playhead at 00:00:00.000, resets the Play/Pause button and switches the rendering to Blackout (no sequence playing).